 Explain what self-acceptance means.
 Explain that your lesson is about having confidence, even when having a rough day.

-Have the group come up with a definition of confidence.
-(Things like not being afraid to fail, not judging oneself harshly, having self-trust that success is possible.)
-Have kids self-identify their positive and their not-so-awesome characteristics.
+Have the group come up with a definition of confidence (e.g., not being afraid to fail, not judging oneself harshly, having self-trust that success is possible).
+Have kids self-identify their positive and not-so-awesome characteristics.

-Something happens, you think about what has happened and attach negativity to your character; the result is feeling down.
+When you attach negativity to your character after something bad happens, the result is feeling down.
 The scale gives you a measure of how far down the feelings have gone, the bottom being a loss of confidence.

 Have kids create three separate lists: